Zorro: Skills and resources

 Zorro is a skilled horseman.
 The name of his jet-black horse has varied through the years.
 In The Curse of Capistrano, it was unnamed.
-In Disney's Zorro television series the horse gets the name Tornado, which has been kept in many later adaptations.
+In Disney's Zorro television series, the horse gets the name Tornado, which has been kept in many later adaptations.
 In most versions, Zorro keeps Tornado in a secret cave, connected to his hacienda with a system of secret passages and tunnels.

-McCulley's concept of a band of men helping Zorro is often absent from other versions of the character.
+McCulley's concept of a band of men helping Zorro is often absent from other character versions.
 An exception is Zorro's Fighting Legion (1939), starring Reed Hadley as Diego.
 In Douglas Fairbanks' version, he also has a band of masked men helping him.
 In McCulley's stories, Zorro was aided by a deaf-mute named Bernardo.
-In Disney's Zorro television series, Bernardo is not deaf but pretends to be, and serves as Zorro's secret agent.
+In Disney's Zorro television series, Bernardo is not deaf but pretends to be and serves as Zorro's secret agent.
 He is a capable and invaluable helper for Zorro, sometimes wearing the mask to reinforce his master's charade.
 The Family Channel's Zorro television series replaces Bernardo with a teenager named Felipe, played by Juan Diego Botto, with a similar disability and pretense.
-In Isabel Allende's Zorro: A Novel, Bernardo is the child of the de la Vega's Native housemaid, Ana, who forms a bond with Regina de la Vega, a former Native warrior who is converted, Christainized and married to Don Alejandro.
+In Isabel Allende's Zorro: A Novel, Bernardo is the child of the de la Vega's Native housemaid, Ana, who forms a bond with Regina de la Vega, a former Native warrior who is converted, christianized and married to Don Alejandro.
 Their dual pregnancies result in them giving birth the same night.
 Due to complications from birth, Regina cannot breastfeed her child, Diego, so Ana breastfeeds both boys, making them milk brothers.
-The two are shown to be inseparable, which helps Bernardo receive more formal education, and accompanies Diego to Barcelona.
-After a group of pirates invade the de la Vega home, Bernardo witnesses the rape and murder of his mother and a result stops speaking.
-Diego's grandmother White Owl concludes Bernardo refuses to speak as a form of mourning.
+The two are shown to be inseparable, which helps Bernardo receive a more formal education and accompanies Diego to Barcelona.
+After a group of pirates invades the de la Vega home, Bernardo witnesses the rape and murder of his mother, and a result, stops speaking.
+Diego's grandmother, White Owl, concludes Bernardo refuses to speak as a form of mourning.
 He is shown to speak to Tornado in a spirit quest and later to a fellow native girl, Light-in-the-Night, whom he marries.